 Up until the mid-2000s, these were usually your only options.
 However, as the noughties progressed, so too did customer service technology.
 Online help desks and ‘live chat’ features began to pop up more often, although it was still a human doing the customer service legwork.

-By the mid-2010s, advances in AI and the popularity of messaging apps brought a new realm of automated customer service.
+By the mid-2010s, advances in conversational AI and the popularity of messaging apps brought a new realm of automated customer service.
 The human touch began to leave as efficiency and cost reduction took hold.

 The result?
 Today, customers are increasingly likely to ask Siri or Google an answer to their questions, even specific ones they might previously have asked in store.
 Google “how to repair an iPhone X” and there are around 200 million results trying to answer that question on Apple’s behalf.